Girildo/GESS-what/README.md

 ## The Model

-The model will based on the following factors:
+The model will be based on the following factors:
 * Satisfaction factor (how do single agents "feel" in their condition) depends on cultural affinity with neighbours;
 * Segregation index (how spread are different cultures).